camera-traps/wildlifecamera.eu/pages/about.md

 5. Disseminate the project’s tools to end users, including wildlife/nature managers at regional, national, and European levels, hunters, foresters, naturalists, scientists, and the general public.

 ![Project overview](/assets/images/project-overview.jpg)
-_Flowchart of how WPs are gathered into clusters.
+_Flowchart of how work packages are gathered into clusters.
 Social science research in A provides the societal and policy framings for the technical scientific activities within B, C and D which develop better ways to make diverse data available to support a more informed policy development / implementation, with E ensuring the practical coordination and outreach activities for the project._